 Tree Campus USA

-In March of 2018 Whitman College was designated a Tree Campus USA by the Arbon Day Foundation.
+In March of 2018 and again in 2019 Whitman College was designated a Tree Campus USA by the Arbor Day Foundation.
 Whitman met the five core standards for effective campus forest management: a tree advisory committee, campus tree-care plan, dedicated annual expenditures for its campus tree program, an Arbor Day observance and student service-learning project.